configcat/docs/website/docs/advanced/code-references/overview.md

 :::

 ### Stale Branches
-When the scan is executed on a Git repository, the CLI joins all active remote branches of your repository to the uploaded report.
+When the scan is executed on a Git repository, the CLI attaches the currently active remote branches to the uploaded report.
 This information is used for cleaning up each stale report that belongs to a deleted branch.

 ### CI/CD Integrations
 We have built-in solutions for the following CI/CD providers: